hackclub/hackpad/hackpads/morseboard/readme.md

 # Morseboard

 My hackpad keyboard is a keyboard that types in morse code.
 The rotary encoder is for volume.
+I was inspired to do this because I kept making smaller and smaller keyboards, and this is the next step in my journey.
+Maybe one day, I'll make a 1-key keyboard.
+The reason I chose to use morse code, was because I coincidentally was learning it for fun.
+This was also my first time truly designing my own keyboard with my previous keyboards just being half of a pre-built split keyboard, so I had to learn how to use real CAD tools.

 ## Features
 - Rotary Encoder